Please leave this field empty

 International Expertise

-In 2003, the Academic Alliance (AA) created an International Scientific Advisory Board (SAB) chaired by Dr. Paul Volberding to give direction to training, research, and clinical programs in Africa.
-This panel of world-renowned scientists from the United States, Canada, Europe, and Africa, provide expert guidance and critical international perspectives on Accordia Global Health Foundation’s current and future initiatives.
+In 2003, the Academic Alliance (AA) created an International Scientific Advisory Board (SAB) chaired by Paul Volberding, M.D. to give direction to the AA's training, research and clinical programs.
+This panel of world-renowned scientists from the U.S., Canada, Europe and Africa continue to provide expert guidance and critical international perspectives on Accordia Global Health Foundation’s current and future initiatives.
+These academician-physicians also spend time working with the staff, trainees and young scholars at Accordia’s flagship program, the Infectious Diseases Institute (IDI), guiding them in their research and practices as well as providing ongoing support and mentorship.

 Paul Volberding, MD, CHAIR

-Dr. Paul Volberding is a professor and vice chair of the Department of Medicine at the University of California, San Francisco, and chief of the Medical Service at the San Francisco Veterans Administration Medical Center.
-He received his undergraduate and medical degrees at the University of Chicago and the University of Minnesota, respectively, and finished training at the University of Utah and the UCSF, where he studied for two years as a research fellow in the virology laboratory of Dr. Jay Levy, later a co-discoverer of HIV.
+Dr. Paul Volberding is a Professor and Vice Chair of the Department of Medicine at the University of California, San Francisco, and Chief of the Medical Service at the San Francisco Veterans Administration Medical Center.
+He received his undergraduate and medical degrees at the University of Chicago and the University of Minnesota, respectively, and finished training at the University of Utah and the University of California, San Francisco, where he studied for two years as a research fellow in the virology laboratory of Dr. Jay Levy, later a co-discoverer of HIV.
 For twenty years, Dr. Volberding’s professional activities centered at San Francisco General Hospital where he established a model program of AIDS patient care, research, and professional education.
 His research career began with investigations of HIV-related malignancies, especially Kaposis Sarcoma.
 His primary research focus, however, shifted to clinical trials of antiretroviral drugs.
 He has been instrumental in testing many compounds, including early studies in asymptomatic infection that lead to the concept of HIV disease, not simply AIDS as the target of treatment.
 Dr. Volberding has written many research and review articles.
-He is the co-editor-in-chief of the Journal of Acquired Immune Deficiency Syndrome, and a founder of HIV InSite, a comprehensive source of HIV information.
-He is the founder and chair of the Board of the International AIDS Society - USA.
+He is the co-editor in chief of the Journal of Acquired Immune Deficiency Syndrome, and a founder of HIV InSite, a comprehensive source of HIV information.
+He is the founder and Chair of the Board of the International AIDS Society - USA.
 He also served as President of the HIV Medical Association.
 He was elected a member of the Institute of Medicine of the National Academy of Sciences in 1999.